movementlabsxyz/MIP/MIP/mip-61/README.md

 // Set initial processed block parameters
 SET `end_source_block` = `first_CP_block` - 1
 SET `start_source_block` = some INPUT value

-// Wait for a predefined time (e.g. 10 minutes)
-// to ensure all relevant blocks have arrived
-WAIT for `wait_time`

 // Process source blocks in the specified range
 FOR `current_block` = `start_source_block` TO `end_source_block` DO: